 thematics led to a decrease in the importance of association in predicting recall.
 At high COS and low LSA, FSG was a signiﬁcant predictor (b = 2.447, p = 0.003).
 When COS was high and LSA was average, FSG increased as a predictor and remained signiﬁcant (b = 3.569, p < 0.001).
 This ﬁnding repeated when both COS and LSA were high, with FSG increasing as a predictor of recall (b = 4.692, p < 0.001).
 Therefore, at high levels of COS, LSA and FSG are complementary predictors of recall, increasing together and extending the ﬁndings of Hypothesis 2 to participant recall.
 The top left ﬁgure indicates the counterbalancing eﬀect of recall of LSA and FSG, while the top right ﬁgure shows no diﬀerences in simple slopes for average levels of cosine.
 The bottom left ﬁgure indicates the complementary eﬀects where LSA and FSG increase together as predictors of recall at high COS levels.

 Hypothesis Four.
 The final hypothesis investigated whether the judgment slopes and intercepts obtained in Hypothesis One would be predictive of recall ability.
 Whereas Hypothesis Three indicated that word relatedness was directly related to recall performance, this hypothesis instead looked at whether or not participants’ sensitivity and bias to word relatedness could be used a predictor of recall (Maki, 2007b).
 This analysis was conducted with a multilevel logistic regression, as described in Hypothesis Three where each database slope and intercept were used as predictors of recall using participant as a random intercept factor.
 These analyses were separated by judgment type, so that each set of judgment slopes and intercepts were used to predict recall.
 The separation controlled for the number of variables in the equation, as all slopes and intercepts would have resulted in overﬁtting.
 These values were obtained from Hypothesis One where each participant’s individual slopes and intercepts were calculated for associative, semantic, and thematic judgment conditions.
 Table 8 displays the regression coeﬃcients and statistics.
 In the associative condition, FSG slope signiﬁcantly predicted recall (b = 0.898, p = 0.008), while COS slope (b = 0.314, p = 0.568) and LSA slope (b = 0.501, p = 0.279) were non-signiﬁcant.
-In the semantic condition, COS slope (b = 2.039, p < 0.001) and LSA slope (b = 1.061, p = 0.020) were both found to be signiﬁcant predictors495 of recall.
+In the semantic condition, COS slope (b = 2.039, p < 0.001) and LSA slope (b = 1.061, p = 0.020) were both found to be signiﬁcant predictors of recall.
 FSG slope was non-signiﬁcant in this condition (b = 0.381, p = 0.187).
 Finally, no predictors were signiﬁcant in the thematic condition, though LSA slope was found to be the strongest (b = 0.896, p = 0.090)

 Table 8.
 MLM Statistics for Hypothesis Four